Define user action and user session properties for custom applications

 Dynatrace captures a lot of information about the performance of your applications.
 You can enrich this information with valuable metadata and then convert the metadata into user action and user session properties.

 Action and session properties are metadata key-value pairs that you can filter across Dynatrace analysis views.
 These properties come in handy when you need to create powerful queries, segmentations, or aggregations on the captured metadata.
 You can use these properties on the User sessions and User sessions query pages.
-For a deeper understanding of how to leverage these properties, see Leverage user action and user session properties for mobile and custom applications.
+For a deeper understanding of how to leverage these properties, see Leverage user action and user session properties for custom applications.

 Below you can find the information on how to configure such properties as well as related configuration examples.
 To exploit action and session properties, you first need to send the required metadata to Dynatrace and then add properties in the Dynatrace web UI.